 When I use Vista I pull my hair out.
 Why, you may ask?
-Because using Vista is just like using XP – until you try to delete something.
+Because using Vista is just like using XP (except much slower) – until you try to delete something.
 Then it acts more like Fort Knox than an operating system.
 Gaining complete control over Vista isn’t easy.
 This post aims to get you over that hurdle.

 This post is completely out-of-date and inaccurate, but I don’t plan on editing or deleting it.
 Instead, please see my fully updated AOL layoffs chart for 1996-2010.

 I have to hand it to Owen Thomas of Valleywag for pure, unbridled ambition: who else would attempt a chart of all the layoffs at AOL from Day One until another 2,000 people were laid off this October?

 How about me?
 I think I’ve gotten closer to a full account of the carnage at AOL than Owen did.
 Give him credit, though; he was only off by 3,945 people and left out only a few years worth of layoffs.
 How much does Valleywag pay, anyway – not that I’m interested?

 I’ve been wanting to redo Owen’s chart for three weeks but as a few of you know I wasn’t quite up to it.
 So with apologies for my belatedness, here’s the most complete chart of AOL layoffs I think anyone has come up with.

 Issue: You want to remove AOL, but you’re missing the AOL Uninstaller.